patelamitkumar/frontend-development-basics/README.md

 ### How to use Javascripts in html

 Javascripts can be used in html in 3 ways
-* inline
+* Inline - by using the javascript in HTML elements
-* As functions within the html file inside script block
+* Internal - As functions within the html file inside script block
-* as an external file
+* External - as an external file

 The external file has the advantage of separating the concerns into different files, making the code modular and easy for extentios and reuse.